SWOT-Confluence/datagen/README.md

 -j: name of continent JSON file (optional)
 -f: name of shapefile directory for local runs (optional)

-Execute a Docker container:
+**Execute a Docker container: **

-AWS credentials will need to be passed as environment variables to the container so that `datagen` may access AWS infrastructure to generate JSON files:
+AWS credentials will need to be passed as environment variables to the container so that `datagen` may access AWS infrastructure to generate JSON files.

 ```
 # Credentials